MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Use what to check before choosing a prop firm as the wider filter.
 Platform fit is only one part of the account.
 Drawdown, payout, news rules, consistency and conduct rules still decide whether the account survives.

 Only if the prop firm allows them under its tool and conduct rules.
 MT5 EAs, MT4 EAs and cTrader cBots must still respect drawdown, news, copy trading, risk per trade and payout review rules.
+Platform capability is not the same as account permission.

 Start with AIFO